srikar-samudrala/gh-jira-sync/README.md

-# Github Jira Sync Action
+# Github Jira Sync Actio

 This action transitions the Jira status based on the Github labels